 How do the size of households and housing units vary by tenure in Alaska?

-What do Alaska housing units use for heating fuel?
+What do Alaska housing units use for heat?

-The most commonly-used heating fuels are utility gas and electricity.
-The chart below breaks down Alaska housing units by these heating fuels.
+The most commonly-used heating sources are utility gas and electricity.
+The chart below breaks down Alaska housing units by these heat sources.

 The ACS asks questions about the presence of hot and cold running water, a bathtub or shower, a sink with a faucet, a stove or range, and a refrigerator to create statistics about indicators of housing quality.
-Federal and local governments use these estimates to identify areas eligible for housing assistance, rehabilitation loans, and other programs that help people access and afford decent, safe, and sanitary housing.
-Public health officials may also use this information to locate areas in danger of ground water contamination and waterborne diseases.
+Federal and local governments in Alaska can use these estimates to identify areas eligible for housing assistance, rehabilitation loans, and other programs that help people access and afford decent, safe, and sanitary housing.
+Alaska public health officials may also use this information to locate areas in danger of ground water contamination and waterborne diseases.

-While the presence of these facilities in the home has increased over time, there are still areas in the United States where they are not available.
+While the presence of these facilities in the home has increased over time, there are still areas in Alaska where they are not available.
 Individual items (hot and cold running water, etc.) are asked about separately on the ACS to allow housing analysts to evaluate individual indicators of housing quality, and determine which items are lacking in particular areas.